 As noted above, the Executive Committee of the Assessment Commission guides campus efforts in institutional academic assessment.
 One major focus of these efforts is the ongoing assessment of ISLOs.
 The committee provides a cycle for assessment of the ISLOs, establishes the performance criteria, and distributes instructions and tools for assessment at both institution and program levels.
+All programs are expected to participate in the ISLO assessments as scheduled.
+The procedure for requesting an exclusion from an ISLO assessment activity is detailed in Appendix C of this plan.
 The ISLOs and the current assessment schedule are shown below in Table 1.